35th-year leader of the Lady Griz honored for 20th time

 2013-14 Lady Griz photo gallery

-The 2013-14 season marks Shannon Schweyen's 22nd year as an assistant coach under longtime University of Montana head coach Robin Selvig and her first year as Selvig's top assistant.
+The 2014-15 season marks Shannon Schweyen's 23rd year as an assistant coach under longtime University of Montana head coach Robin Selvig and her second year as Selvig's top assistant.
 Schweyen is the seventh-longest active tenured assistant coach in Division I women's basketball.

 A Kodak All-American as a player for the Lady Griz (1988-89 to 1991-92), Schweyen joined the UM coaching staff as a student assistant in 1992-93 and was appointed to a full-time position prior to the 1993-94 season.

-After earning honorable mention Kodak All-America honors as a sophomore and junior, the former Shannon Cate became the Big Sky Conference's only first-team Kodak All-American as a senior.
+After earning honorable mention All-America honors as a sophomore and junior, the former Shannon Cate became the Big Sky Conference's only first-team Kodak All-American as a senior, an honor recognized in the summer of 2014 as No. 3 on the list of "25 Greatest Women's Moments" in Big Sky history.

 She capped her senior year and career by scoring 34 points in leading No. 11 Montana to an 85-74 upset victory at No. 6 Wisconsin in the 1992 NCAA tournament.